 - Use roof decking or well supported plywood sheathing materials under a tested underlayment

-While there are no true hail-proof solutions, choosing the right roof covering, along with a quality underlayment will help your roof hold up against most of the strongest storms.
+While there are no true hail resistant roofing solutions, choosing the right roof covering, along with a quality underlayment will help your roof hold up against most of the strongest storms.
 Doing the research, speaking to professionals about your options, and making decisions on which factors mean the most to you and your home will help you choose the right solution for your region.

 If you need assistance, Bridger Steel has a team of roofing specialists that can help you select the right option for your roof (even if it’s not metal), and find a local contractor to help you with installation.